xqwen/dap/tutorial/enrichment/qtl/gtex_liver/README.md

 # Cis-eQTL Enrichment Analysis using GTEx Liver Data

 The data set contains eQTL data in liver which are originally downloaded from [GTEx portal](http://gtexportal.org/home/).
 In particular, the summary-level data for each gene-SNP pair are directly output from the software package [MatrixEQTL](http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/), which is commonly used for cis-eQTL analysis.
+In this example, we show that the enrichment analysis can take the input and output files from the popular eQTL analysis software ``MatrixEQTL`` and perform the desired enrichment analysis.

 ## Sample Data Download